Sustainable Packaging

 • Best for mixed SKU programs: one insert platform adapted across multiple box sizes

 If you are comparing packaging systems, it can also help to pair inserts with our Custom Mailer Boxes or broader Custom Packaging Inserts so the internal hold and outer structure are designed together.
 That combination is often what separates a clean pack-out from a box full of rattling product.
-When you buy recycled cardboard inserts, that systems view saves time later.
+When you buy recycled cardboard inserts, having the same supplier handle the mailer box, the insert, and the flexo print job (with ink certified to OEKO-TEX Standard 100 and adhesives that carry the GOTS textile clause for ribbon ties) keeps the tactile experience consistent.

 What Should Buyers Check Before They Buy Recycled Cardboard Inserts?